Twitch Slow Mode – How to Enable/Disable Slow Mode (2025)

 Enabling Slow Mode

-One of them is faster and the other is slightly slower than the first one.
+One of them is faster, while the other is slightly slower than the first.

-So, if you are a streamer without moderators, you will probably opt for the faster way because you don’t want to lose any precious time.
+Therefore, if you are a streamer without moderators, you will likely choose the quicker option because you don’t want to waste any valuable time.

-On the other hand, if you are a Twitch moderator you most likely have more time to spare, so you might choose the second way.
+Conversely, if you are a Twitch moderator, you likely have more time available, which may lead you to opt for the second approach.

 1. Way No. 1

-With this faster way, you type the command directly in the chat and you don’t have to lose time on boring clicking.
+With this faster method, you can type the command directly in the chat, saving you time from tedious clicking.

-The only thing you have to do is to type “/slow” in your chat and then the number of seconds you want your chat to be delayed by.
+All you need to do is type “/slow” in your chat, followed by the number of seconds you want to delay your chat.

-For this way the keyboard is not enough, you would have to use the mouse.
+For this method, the keyboard alone is insufficient; you will also need to use the mouse.

-Namely, you need to click the cogwheel icon at the bottom of your chatbox.
+Specifically, you need to click the cogwheel icon located at the bottom of your chatbox.

-After doing that, the menu called “Chat Settings” will appear.
+After completing that step, a menu titled “Chat Settings” will appear.

-Then just choose the “Slow Mode” option from the menu and choose the delay time (it can be 3 seconds, 10 seconds, etc.).
+Then simply select the “Slow Mode” option from the menu and choose the desired delay time (it can be 3 seconds, 10 seconds, etc.).

-Finally, regardless of the way you chose, if you enabled Slow Mode properly a message should appear in your chat and that message is: “(streamers name) enabled (delay time-number of seconds) slow mode for this room.”
+Finally, no matter which method you chose, if you enabled Slow Mode correctly, a message should appear in your chat stating: “(streamers name) enabled (delay time-number of seconds) slow mode for this room.”

 Disabling Slow Mode